-What part does technology play in Retirement Planning?
-One more relevant than you might think.
-Financial Institutions have been resistant to changes, and their retirement savings services are not an exception.
+What part does technology play in retirement planning?
+It is more relevant than you might think.
+Financial institutions have been resistant to changes, and their retirement savings services are not an exception.
 This industry, which has an estimated value of 36 trillion dollars, is slowly changing and adding tech into the equation.

 Because, let’s face it, Americans need help when it comes to saving.
 An analysis conducted by a Government Accountability Office stated that many retirees and workers approaching retirement have limited financial resources.
 About half of households with members over 55-years-old have no retirement savings at all.
 That’s bad news.
 Especially when you read that a reasonable sum for a comfortable retirement is $500,000.

 But this is not just a thing for the almost-retired.
 Millennials are also involved.

 They still have some decades left until they need their retirement money, but they’re already taking care of it.
 Those born between 1980-2000 are seen as a shallow and unreliable generation, but the truth is that they’re doing a good job so far when it comes to retirement savings.
 According to a study by Dave Ramsay, millennials start saving at age 23, and 58% of them are already putting away some money for their retirement.
 It’s a good start (although things get trickier if we analyze the sums they’re saving…which are, unfortunately, not enough if they want a comfortable retirement).

 So, now that we’ve taken a look at the big picture, let’s go back to where we started.

 How is technology involved in retirement savings?
 Both for those who are about to retire and for other generations.

 Innovation is democratizing financial services